cthl/CPHIS/README.md

 Besides its stand-alone OpenMP-based linear algebra backend, CPHIS currently supports the Tpetra package of the Trilinos project for hybrid parallel linear algebra.
+CPHIS' modular design allows for the easy integration of other linear algebra and solver packages, such as PETSc, MueLu, or AMGX, with little coding effort.